-Coal Bank Pass is a high mountain pass at an elevation of 3.243m (10,640ft) above the sea level, located in the San Juan Mountains of western Colorado in the United States.
+Coal Bank Pass is a high mountain pass at an elevation of 3.243m (10,640ft) above the sea level, located San Juan County, in the U.S. state of Colorado.
 The pass is traversed by the Million Dollar Highway.

-The road over the pass, officially called U.S. Highway 550, is asphalted.
+Set high in the San Juan Mountains of western Colorado, the road to the summit is totally paved.
+It's called U.S. Highway 550 (Million Dollar Highway).
 It is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 Summer temperatures can range from 70–90 °F highs at the ends of the highway to 50–70 °F in the mountain passes.
 The snow season starts in October, and snow will often close the road in winter.
 Chains may be required to drive.
 The grades on the south face of this climb are much more reasonable than the north face.